jatinmeta/Metamask__GasEstimator__GasPercentange__Snap/README.md

 ## Acknowledgments

-- Uniswap for powering the flashcard generation
+- Thanks to the MetaMask team for providing comprehensive Snap SDK documentation.
-- Clerk for login and authentication
+- Acknowledging all contributors and open-source libraries used in this project.

 ## Contact